Resources & Resolution Options

 The Dean of Students and their team are here to support current and former students in their learning and educational outcomes.
 This includes helping students who would like to...

 Online and distance education is an important part of the University of Northern Colorado's program offerings.
-We have been offering distance education since 1902 and online education for over a decade.
-Amendments to the Higher Education Act of 1965 include changes in regulation for State Authorization that may impact online and distance education providers.
+We have been offering distance education since 1902 and online education for more than two decades.
+Recent amendments to the Higher Education Act of 1965 include changes in regulation for State Authorization that may impact online and distance education providers.
 The relevant language includes:

 (Authority: 20 U.S.C.
 1001 and 1002)